erikhoggard/erolk_nouveau/content/photos/marine-city/index.md

 draft = false
 +++

-The downtown waterfront of Marine City, MI, featuring the hallmark lighthouse.
-This is another photo taken during the kayak trip.
+The downtown waterfront of Marine City, MI, featuring the trademark lighthouse.
+This is another photo I took while kayaking down the St. Clair River.
 I grew up in Marine City, and it's always fun to go back and visit as an adult.
-About 40% of the businesses in MC at any given time are antique shops.
-Some have been around for decades, though most close after a year or two and are then replaced by another business that has a relatively high likelihood of being an antique shop.
+Around 40% of the businesses in MC at any given time are antique shops.
+Some have been around for decades, though most close after a year or two and are then replaced by another business that itself has a relatively high likelihood of being an antique shop.
 So goes the cycle.

 Many of the other businesses in the tiny downtown area are inexplicably niche, like a combination art gallery, specialty kitchenware shop and TTRPG/TCG store. *Two* different performing arts theaters.
 An old-timey candy shop.A shop that